-What is the best exterior Wall and Roof Rigid Insulation?
+What is the best exterior Wall and Roof Rigid Insulation for a barn renovation?

 Building a 24 X 50 Post and Beam barn.
 Thinking of applying 2 layers of 4 " (8" total) of rigid insulaton, offset seams on top of 1 X 8 sheathing.
 Seams of top layer would be taped / sealed.
 Layer of Roofing Paper / Water screen followed by 2 X 4's for strapping using 10" RSS type screws through to the sheathing and purlins.
 Facia Board installed prior to insulation being emplaced with roofing paper / water screen wrapped about 1/2 over the top of the facia board.
 Metal roof attached to strapping.